Target species

 Cabergoline may induce transient hypotension in treated animals.
 Do not use in animals currently being treated with hypotensive drugs.
 Do not use directly after surgery whilst the animal is still under the influence of anaesthetic agents.

-Special warnings for each target species
+Special precautions for safe use in the target species

 Additional supportive treatments should involve restriction of water and carbohydrate intake and increased exercise.